meist84/PUBG-Afk-Credit-Bot/README.md

 # PUBG-Afk-Farm-Bot

+Bot for Playerunknown Battlegrounds that AFK farms battlepoints

 To end or close the program without doing it manually move your mouse to the top left of the screen.

 Updating daily!
 It will work by the end of the day